zaidcoin-project/test/README.md

-Litecoin Core integration/staging tree
+Zaidcoin Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/litecoin-project/litecoin.svg?branch=master)](https://travis-ci.org/litecoin-project/litecoin)

 https://litecoin.org

-What is Litecoin?
+What is Zaidcoin?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Litecoin Core is the name of open source software which enables the use of this currency.
+Zaidcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Zaidcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Zaidcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).
+For more information, as well as an immediately useable, binary version of the Zaidcoin Core software, see [https://litecoin.org](https://litecoin.org).

 License
 -------